guardian/commercial-templates/README.md

 # Commercial templates

-- Templates live in `src`, and current versions can be viewed at commercial/test-page
+- Templates live in `src`, and current versions can be viewed at commercial/test-page (either on CODE, or when running frontend locally)
 - Create a `src/template-name` for the template you're migrating
 - Generate `index.html`, `index.scss` and `index.js` following current standards and the specification doc
 - Generate build files to test your template by running **`npm run build`**